E for Excellence

 One such question for example was:

-If you’re in the situation in which your father, mother, wife, and kid are drowning in front of you, and you’re able to save only one, who would you save?
+If you’re in the situation in which your father, mother, spouse, and kid are drowning in front of you, and you’re able to save only one, who would you save?

 I remember with the entire questionnaire, most of my choices were E. I had to write down an “E” below the “D”, and give my answer such as “I’ll know when it happens”.